 - Fast and flexible with any pasta shape

-Pro tip: Add a pinch of smoked paprika to enhance the pepper’s natural smokiness.
+Pro tip: Add a pinch of smoked paprika to improve the pepper's natural smokiness.